DaevMithran/W3C2PDF/README.md

 - Preserve all cryptographically relevant material
 - Maintain a one-to-one mapping between visible and embedded data
 - Provide clear error handling for conversion failures
-- Implement at least one digital signature method for PDF integrity
-- Support at least one of:
-  - JSON-LD credentials with context-based dynamic rendering
-  - JWT credentials with standardized template rendering
-- Additional security measures (PDF signatures, QES) based on regulatory requirements- PDF/A-3 for long-term archival needs

 ### 5.3 Security Considerations